What Is Withdrawal?

 Alcohol withdrawal can produce serious medical consequences if not managed correctly.
 Many of these symptoms are associated with a condition called delirium tremens (DTs).
 Often called the DTs, this condition directly impacts blood pressure, heart rate, and breathing.
 For a person who has been heavily drinking for an extended period of time simply stops, a rapid spike in blood pressure occurs.2

-Additionally, a person might experience severe dehydration, seizures, or become unconscious.
+Additionally, a person might experience severe dehydration or seizures or become unconscious.
 Fevers are also very common for people who are experiencing alcohol withdrawal, along with sweats, tremors, and sometimes hallucinations.
 That’s why it’s imperative that alcohol detox be supervised by trained medical professionals.3

 However, if a person has been abusing these types of medications, quitting all at once can produce disastrous effects.
 In addition to the potential for seizures and convulsions, people addicted to benzodiazepines might experience serious mental withdrawal symptoms.4